 In the second part (60 minutes) a round table of stakeholders (policymakers, representatives of civil society and industry, etc) will discuss their perspectives on the data protection impact assessment and which extent scientific findings may help to deal with societal and political challenges

 Part 1: Presentations by

-- Michael Friedewald, Fraunhofer ISI, Germany, Forum Privacy and Self Determined Life in a Digital World
+- Michael Friedewald, Fraunhofer Institute for Systems and Innovation Research, Germany, Forum Privacy and Self Determined Life in a Digital World

 - Data Protection Impact Assessments: Opportunities, Barriers, Implementation